-To learn more about HIPAA compliancy click here.
+To learn more about HIPAA compliance click here.

-SSAE 16 (Statement on Standards for Attestation Engagements) - Is an internationally recognized third party assurance audit designed for service organizations.
-Section No. 16 addresses examination engagements undertaken by a service auditor to report on controls at organizations that provide services to user entities when those controls are likely to be relevant to user entities' internal control over financial reporting.
-To learn more click here.
+SSAE 18 (Statement on Standards for Attestation Engagements) is an internationally recognized third-party assurance audit designed for service organizations.
+Section No. 16 addresses examination engagements undertaken by a service auditor to report on controls at organizations that provide services to user entities when those controls are likely to be relevant to the user entities' internal control over financial reporting.

 Service Organization Control (SOC) - These are internal control reports on the services provided by a service organization providing valuable information that users need to assess and address risks associated with an outsourced service.

-SOC 1 & 2 - These are auditors reporting methods that have specific control objectives and criteria to report on SSAE 16.
-To learn more about this click here.
+SOC 1 & 2 - These are auditors reporting methods that have specific control objectives and criteria to report on SSAE 18.

 Having these standards in place makes sure that your information is being securely stored, and regulated to the standards set by the AICPA.

-Please Note: No information is stored locally on your iPad, or computer.
+Please Note: No information is stored locally on your iPad or computer.
 It is stored in the cloud and accessed that way.
-Only the information you export out while signed in to your drchrono account can be stored locally at the location of your choice.
-Once you export out the information from drchrono it is your responsibility to store it in a HIPAA compliant manner.
+Only the information you export out while signed in to your DrChrono account can be stored locally at the location of your choice.
+Once you export the information from DrChrono it is your responsibility to store it in a HIPAA-compliant manner.